Students studying in chemical and biological engineering are actively involved in many professional and social support groups.

 These groups help students in a variety of ways, including career networking and professional advising.

 Omega Chi Epsilon – Omega Chi Epsilon is the National Honor Society for Chemical Engineering.
 The Society promotes high scholarship, encourages original investigation in chemical engineering and recognizes the valuable traits of character, integrity and leadership.
 It serves both undergraduate and graduate students and fosters meaningful student-faculty dialogue.
 The name is based upon our motto: Ode Chrototos Eggegramai which means In this Society, professionalism is engraved in our minds.
 The letters OXE, or their Greek equivalent of WCE, represent Order of Chemical Engineers.
-The faculty advisor is Dr. Heath Turner.
+The faculty advisor is Dr. Margaret Liu.
 For additional information, visit the National OXE Website .

 Society of Engineers In Medicine – SEM is a college-wide organization for undergraduate and graduate students interested in medicine, medical research and bioengineering.
 This group includes students interested in pre-med and biotech fields and those pursuing graduate school in biomedical engineering and related fields.
 Faculty adviser is Dr. Chris Brazel.